 When it comes to stocking up on baby supplies, here is my biggest rule:

 Never Pay Full Price

-There are SO many deals and ways to save on diapers out there, that I think this is a pretty easy rule to follow.
+There are SO many deals and ways to save out there, that I think this is a pretty easy rule to follow.
 I see diaper coupons in our newspaper circular, online, and even just by paying attention on social media!